tbensky/PrologScheduling/README.md

 classes can be placed into it.
-You still have to code up the Prolog that ensures classes aren't placed on top of each other, some kind of termination condition, some data structure that even models a "room full of classes," etc.
+You still have to code up the Prolog that ensures classes aren't placed on top of each other, some kind of termination condition, some data structure that even models a "room full of classes," etc. If you want something that may understand scheduing already, look at something like [MiniZinc](https://www.minizinc.org).

 As [Triska](https://www.metalevel.at/prolog) pointed out, if you've wandered over to Prolog, it's probably because you know you have a difficult problem to solve, likely with a large phase-space to explore.